aryanisha1020-commits/Tutedude_assignments2/README.md

 # Tutedude_assignments2
-This repository is created for assignments related work from TUTEDUDE .
+This repository is created for assignments related work from TUTEDUDE.